shenrui-li-ds/deep-search/README.md

 1. **Query Refinement**:
    - User enters a search query
-   - Selected AI provider (OpenAI/DeepSeek) refines the query for better results
+   - Selected AI provider (OpenAI/DeepSeek/Qwen) refines the query for better results
    - The refined query is used for the actual search

 2. **Search Process**:
    - Tavily API performs the web search
    - Results include titles, snippets, URLs, and images
-   - Related searches are generated based on results

 3. **Summarization**:
    - Selected AI provider analyzes search results
-   - Generates a comprehensive summary with citations
+   - Generates a comprehensive research report with citations
    - Formats output in markdown with proper source attribution
+   - Related searches are generated based on the report

 4. **Result Display**:
    - Summary with clickable citations